Sunny Ang: Early life

-Sunny Ang Soo Suan was born in 1939, one of the children of a middle-class family in the British Colony of Singapore.
+Ang was born in 1939, one of the children in a middle-class family in the British Colony of Singapore.

 Ang was English-educated, and he started school very young.
-With an IQ of 128, Ang was shown to be extremely intelligent and had always been among the top 10 in school.
+With an IQ of 128, Ang was shown to be extremely intelligent and was always among the top 10 in school.
 He also had a hobby of reading books.
 Ang completed his secondary school education at Victoria School in 1955, and he obtained his Senior Cambridge (today's GCE O-levels) Grade One certificate in the following year.
 He was trained to be a teacher in 1957, but he later gave up and underwent training as a pilot under a government scholarship.
 However, he was sacked as he repeatedly ignored safety regulations.
 Ang began his career as a one-time Grand Prix driver by participating in the 1961 Singapore Grand Prix – a tourism event at the Old Thomson Road circuit.

-However, Ang ran afoul with the law twice during this period.
+Ang ran afoul of the law twice during this period.
 He was first charged and convicted of negligent driving after he killed a pedestrian during an accident in 1961, and was issued a fine.
-The second time was in 1962, when Ang was arrested and sentenced to probation for attempting to commit burglary.
-After this second conviction, Ang decided to study law part-time and wanted to go to England to obtain a law degree, but he became bankrupt in 1962, due to his lavish spending on driving racing cars and girls.
+In 1962, Ang was arrested and sentenced to probation for attempting to commit burglary.
+After this second conviction, Ang decided to study law part-time and wanted to go to England to obtain a law degree, but he became bankrupt in 1962 due to his lavish lifestyle.

-Due to his hobby to drive racing cars, Ang had once resorted to stealing his father's money, which amounted to $7,000, and fabricated it so that someone else was responsible.
-Later, when the truth was exposed, Ang's enraged father drove him out of the house.
-It was only because of Ang's mother Madam Yeo Bee Na, who reportedly always pampered her son, that Ang was allowed back home.
-David Saul Marshall, a lawyer who once defended Ang when he was accused of theft, had once expressed that during his years as a lawyer, he never met someone as arrogant and unrepentant as Ang, and felt regret for helping him to escape the theft charge.
+Ang had once resorted to stealing his father's money, which amounted to $7,000, and fabricated it so that someone else was held responsible.
+Later, when the truth was exposed, his father drove him out of the house.
+It was only because of Ang's mother, Madam Yeo Bee Na, who reportedly always pampered her son, that Ang was allowed back home.
+David Saul Marshall, a lawyer who once defended Ang when he was accused of theft, had once expressed that during his years as a lawyer, he never met someone as arrogant and unrepentant as Ang, and felt regret for helping him escape the theft charge.